-In session 2023-24 we will launch our Chromebook Lending Scheme.
-This will provide pupils who do not have access to ICT at home, the opportunity to rent a Chromebook for an evening.
-We have a limited number of Chromebooks available for lending and these will be provided to pupils after completion and the consideration of a booking form which can be collected from the Thrive room.
+In session 2023-24 we launched our Chromebook Lending Scheme.
+This provides pupils who do not have access to ICT at home, the opportunity to rent a Chromebook for an evening.
+We have a limited number of Chromebooks available for lending and these will be provided to pupils after completion and the consideration of a booking form which can be found on the Glow Tile - Chrome from Home or by speaking to Miss Harvey.